Effective communication: getting the message across

 State your beliefs, opinions or interpretation of what happened in your observation.

-For example, I thought it looked rude, as though you don’t like him.
+For example, I thought it seemed rude, like you don’t like him.

 Say how you feel about the situation.